-Item 5 - Sales of Animal Specialty Products - If any semen, manure, honey, beeswax, or other animal products were sold from this place in 1982, specify the products, the code from list 8, the quantity sold, and the gross value of sales in 1982.
-If sold in units other than pounds or gallons, please Item 5
+Item 5 - Sales of Animal Specialty Products - If any semen, manure, honey, beeswax, or other animal products were sold from this place in 1982, specify the products, the code from list B, the quantity sold, and the gross value of sales ig 1982.
+If sold in units other than pounds or gallons, please indicate unit.

-Item 6 - Fish and Aquaculture Products - Report water surface acres (estimate, if necessary) used for raising fish or other aquaculture products FOR SALE.
+Item 6 - Fish and Aquaculture Products - Report water surface acres (estimate, if necessary) used for raising fish or other aquaculture products (estimate, if necessary) used for rate FOR SALE.